-The City of Lathrop has prepared a Municipal Services Review (MSR) and Sphere of Influence (SOI) Plan for the San Joaquin County Local Agency Formation Commission (LAFCO) in compliance with the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 (CKH Act) and codified as Government Code Section 56000.
-The CKH Act requires each LAFCO to prepare an MSR for each service provider (e.g., City of Lathrop) with a Sphere of Influence.
+The City of Lathrop has prepared a Municipal Services Review (MSR) and Sphere of Influence (SOI) Plan for the San Joaquin County Local Agency Formation Commission (LAFCO) in compliance with the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 (CKH Act), and codified as Government Code Section 56000.
+The CKH Act requires each LAFCO to prepare an MSR for each service provider with a Sphere of Influence.
 The Government Code requires a Municipal Service Review to be prepared for local municipalities every five (5) years or whenever a SOI is updated.